Grand Central Hotel: Collapse

 On August 3, 1973, allegedly due in part to illegal alterations on a basement bearing wall, a section of the Broadway facade of the structure, then known as the University Hotel, collapsed onto Broadway, killing four residents of the hotel.
 By this time the building had deteriorated into a welfare hotel, but it housed Art Bar, a successor for a brief time as a venue for the artists and sculptors who had congregated at Max's Kansas City.
 On the Mercer Street side of the hotel there was the Mercer Arts Center, a complex of live theaters operated by Sy and Cynthia Kaback.
 The collapse occurred just hours before the theaters were due to be filled with hundreds of patrons.
-The remains of the hotel were demolished, and New York University subsequently built a 22-story student dorm for law students on the site.
+The remains of the hotel were demolished, and New York University subsequently built a 22-story dormitory for law students on the site.